-Consider the control signal RegWrite, which is set in the ID stage of the pipeline.
-That signal is passed forward via the ID/EX, EX/MEM and MEM/WB interstage buffers.
-But the signal is then sent back to the ID stage, bypassing the interstage buffers.
+Consider the value of the Write register number, which is set in the EX stage of the pipeline.
+That value is passed forward via the EX/MEM and MEM/WB interstage buffers.
+But the value is then sent back to the ID stage, bypassing the interstage buffers.